-Nadal wins historic 10th French Open title
+Rafael Nadal wins historic 10th French Open title | CNN

 He is not dubbed the ‘King of Clay’ for no reason.

 Gustavo Kuerten, the much loved Brazilian who was feted along with other tennis Hall of Famers prior to the finale, insisted last week Nadal could win several more French Opens.

 If he does so next year, his 11 titles would match what Margaret Court accomplished at the Australian Open in the 1960s and 70s.
 She is the lone other tennis player to reach double digits at the same major.

 Certainly Nadal’s form suggests he has plenty of good tennis left in him but he’ll want those injuries to stay away.

-But if he does continue to pile up victories at Roland Garros, it will indeed be without Uncle Toni.
-Former French Open winner Carlos Moya -- currently Nadal's co-coach, added last year for a fresh voice -- will be taking on more of the load.
+Should he continue to pile up victories at Roland Garros, it will indeed be without Uncle Toni.
+Former French Open winner Carlos Moya – currently Nadal’s co-coach, added last year for a fresh voice – will be taking on more of the load.

-There is no greater challenge in tennis than trying to defeat Nadal in a best-of-five set match on clay, so Wawrinka will probably look back on his fortnight with fondness once the immediate disappointment fades.
+There is no greater challenge in tennis than trying to defeat Nadal in a best-of-five set match on clay, so Wawrinka looked back on his fortnight with fondness once the immediate disappointment faded.

+“For sure this score wasn’t good, the match wasn’t good, but at the end of the day there’s a lot of positives to take from the last few weeks,” said Wawrinka.

 He lost his first grand slam final in four attempts, having opened his account by topping Nadal at the 2014 Australian Open.

-Known for being one of the fittest players around, perhaps his 4 1/2 hour win over world No. 1 Andy Murray in Friday's semifinals wasn't -- physically -- the best preparation.
+He played 4 1/2 hours against world No. 1 Andy Murray in Friday’s semifinals but said his fitness wasn’t the issue.

+“So this is something that is very difficult to control.
+And if you miss a ball, if you hit a ball short, they will attack you.

+“When you play against them, you have to go for your shots and you shouldn’t think too much.”

-In the first set however, the Swiss controlled most of the rallies as Nadal opted to sit back and not force matters.
+In the first set on Philippe Chatrier court, the Swiss controlled most of the rallies as Nadal opted to sit back and not force matters.
+He admitted to nerves.

-It was a steamy day in Paris -- temperatures hovered around 30 degrees Celsius -- a boost to Nadal's heavily spun forehand.
+It was a steamy day in Paris – temperatures hovered around 30 degrees Celsius – a boost to Nadal’s heavily spun forehand that can trouble players with one-handed backhands.

 He clearly stepped up his game in the second game of the second, adopting a more aggressive stance on the baseline and dictating proceedings.
 After one rally in which he bullied his foe all over the court, Wawrinka placed a the ball in his mouth in frustration.